 Balto passed in 1933 at the age of 14, but he is far from forgotten.
 Children visit his memorial in New York City’s Central Park.
 A special exhibit in the Cleveland Museum of Natural History also tells the story of his bravery.

-Lastly, in 1995 Amblimation made a movie about the harrowing journey Kaasen’s dog team faced.
+In 1995, Amblimation made a movie about the harrowing journey Kaasen’s dog team faced.

 Did you know about Balto?
 Do you know of any other historical hounds worthy of mentioning?
 Let us know in the comments below!